-In case of damages during the rental, repairs will be covered by Drivy's insurance.
-You'll need to report every damage to the owner and the owner will then report the damage to Drivy so the insurance can take over.
+In case of damage during the rental, repairs will be covered by Drivy's insurance.
+You'll need to report every damage to the owner, even if you’re not responsible for the damage.
+The owner will then report the damage to Drivy so the insurance can take over.

-Finally, in the case of an at-fault accident with a third-party that wouldn't be declared to the owner or to Drivy, €382 of third-party insurance claim management fee will be applied.
+Finally, in the case of an at-fault accident with a third party that hasn’t been declared to the owner or to Drivy, a €382 third-party insurance claim management fee will apply.